matt-daneshvar/laravel-resource-controller/readme.md

-# REST Controller for Laravel 5.x
+# Resource Controller for Laravel 5.x
 General implementation for Laravel 5.x resource controllers.

 By assuming a few conventions this package takes care of the repetitive implementation of